neooffice/NeoOffice/README.txt

    csrutil disable

-8. Start the build by invoking the following commands.
-Note that you should replace $NEO_HOME with absolute path of your workspace's "neojava" directory:
+8. Start the build by invoking the following commands:

-   cd $NEO_HOME
+   cd "<source folder>"
    make

    Important note: if the build fails in the build.neo_tests make target, uncheck iCloud Drive in the System Preferences iCloud panel and reinvoke the above commands to continue the build.